smithharryh/smithharryh.github.io/projects/projects.markdown

 <h3>Academic Papers</h3>

 I've been working as a co-author on a couple of academic papers, generally around the topics of AI/ML in healthcare.
-The first one has been published!
-Update: The second one has as well!
-We are working on the next one as we speak.
+We have now published three papers together with more to come soon!

 <a href="https://www.tandfonline.com/doi/full/10.1080/00016489.2024.2352843">Assessing unknown potential—quality and limitations of different large language models in the field of otorhinolaryngology</a>

 <a href="https://mededu.jmir.org/2023/1/e49183">ChatGPT Versus Consultants: Blinded Evaluation on Answering Otorhinolaryngology Case–Based Questions</a>

+<a href="https://link.springer.com/article/10.1007/s00405-024-08985-3">Chasing sleep physicians: ChatGPT-4o on the interpretation of polysomnographic results</a>

 <h3> A comprehensive review of using magnetic resonance imaging scans to detect the presence of MGMT methylation promoter in glioblastoma patients (2022) </h3>